MichaelNeas/laboratory/redditChallenges/BigListOfInterviewQs/README.md

 - ~~Implement an exponent function (bonus: now try in log(n) time)~~
 - ~~Write a multiply function that multiples 2 integers without using *~~
 - ~~HARD: Given a function rand5() that returns a random int between 0 and 5, implement rand7()~~
-- HARD: Given a 2D array of 1s and 0s, count the number of "islands of 1s" (e.g. groups of connecting 1s)
+- HARD: Given a 2D array of 1s and 0s, count the number of "islands of 1s" (e.g. groups of connecting 1s, A group of connected 1s forms an island, 1 or more 1's)

 ## Strings